Chamal1120/macbookpro-12-1-linux-fix-files/README.md

 Optional:

 1. The UDEV rule files are from an arch linux thread to fix battery drain from disabling cardreader and bluetooth.
-Use them if you need.
+Use them if you need them.

 > [!NOTE]
 > You also need the remove_ignore_usb_device.sh in order to get UDEV files working.
-> More that can be found in this arch linux thread - [https://wiki.archlinux.org/title/User:Elinux/MacBook_Pro_12,1#Powersave](https://wiki.archlinux.org/title/User:Elinux/MacBook_Pro_12,1#Powersave)
+> More info can be found in this arch linux thread - [https://wiki.archlinux.org/title/User:Elinux/MacBook_Pro_12,1#Powersave](https://wiki.archlinux.org/title/User:Elinux/MacBook_Pro_12,1#Powersave)

 ### Package Installers